But how can less be more ? It's impossible! More is more! -- Y. Malmsteen

 Next

-With all the theory under your belt, you’re ready to start your own development.
+With all the theory under your belt, you’re ready to start your own project.